silviu-toderita/battlebricks_timer/README.md

 - Built-in buzzer for audio feedback

 ## Progress
 As of Apr 2021, the firmware is complete and has been tested on a prototype with all hardware components.
-Below are some pictures of the prototype.
 Still to do:
 - Build a case from clear acrylic sheets and LEGO to display and protect the Battlebricks Timer during competitions
 - Finish and publish a parts list and schematic
 - Create a setup guide so you can build your own Battlebricks Timer

+Here are some photos of the current prototype:

 <img src="https://raw.githubusercontent.com/silviu-toderita/battlebricks_timer/main/docs/proto_1.JPG" width="500"><img src="https://raw.githubusercontent.com/silviu-toderita/battlebricks_timer/main/docs/proto_2.JPG" width="500">